kumbulanit/t-sql/tech company/untitled/Presentations/Lesson2_Understanding_Sets_Presentation.md

 FROM Employees WHERE Department = 'HR';

 -- Union of salary ranges
-SELECT DISTINCT Salary FROM Employees WHERE Department = 'IT' UNION
+SELECT DISTINCT BaseSalary FROM Employees WHERE Department = 'IT' UNION
-SELECT DISTINCT Salary FROM Employees WHERE Department = 'Finance';
+SELECT DISTINCT BaseSalary FROM Employees WHERE Department = 'Finance';
 ```

 **UNION vs UNION ALL**: